-As part of the quarterly financial reporting process for the three and six months ended December 31, 2009, the Company became aware that the widely used third-party software application it uses to calculate share-based compensation costs contained computational errors that affected the timing of expense recognition.
+As part of the quarterly financial reporting process for the second fiscal quarter ended December 31, 2009, the Company became aware that the widely used third-party software application it used to calculate share-based compensation costs contained computational errors that affected the timing of expense recognition.
 These errors were corrected in the most current software version that the Company had not implemented during the affected periods.
 Specifically, the software incorrectly applied a weighted average forfeiture rate to the vested portion of stock option and restricted share awards until the grant's final vest date, rather than reflecting actual forfeitures as awards vest, resulting in a cumulative understatement of share-based compensation expense and additional paid in capital in prior years of \$1.3 million.
 In accordance with SEC Staff Accounting Bulletin ("SAB") No. 99, Materiality, and SAB No. 108, Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements, the Company assessed the materiality of this error on its financial statements for the fiscal years ending prior to and including June 30, 2009, using both the roll-over and iron-curtain method as defined in SAB No. 108.
 The Company concluded that the effect of this cumulative error was not material to its interim or annual financial statements for any prior period and, as such, those financial statements are not materially misstated.
-The Company also concluded that providing for the correction of the error in the current fiscal year would not have a material effect on its annual financial statements for the year ending June 30, 2010.
-Accordingly, the Company recorded a charge to share-based compensation and additional paid in capital of \$1.3 million in the three and six months ended December 31, 2009 to correct this error.
+The Company also concluded that providing for the correction of the error in the second quarter of the current fiscal year would not have a material effect on its annual financial statements for the year ending June 30, 2010.
+Accordingly, the Company recorded a charge to share-based compensation and additional paid in capital of \$1.3 million to correct this error in its second fiscal quarter, which is included in the nine months ended March 31, 2010.
 As share-based compensation is a non-cash item there is no impact on net cash provided by operations.

-At December 31, 2009, there was \$35,158 of total unrecognized compensation cost related to non-vested, share-based compensation arrangements.
-This cost is expected to be recognized over a weighted average period of 2.3 years.
+At March 31, 2010, there was \$34,642 of total unrecognized compensation cost related to non-vested, share-based compensation arrangements.
+This cost is expected to be recognized over a weighted average period of 2.2 years.